USEPA/RAQSAPI/README.md

 projects aim to maintain feature parity with the other and there are no inherent advantages to using either project over the other, except for the ability of working within the programming language environment of choice.
-The API of both packages are very structured similarly, both packages export the same data, use the same credentials and data source to retrieve data.
+The API of both packages are structured similarly, both packages export the same data and use the same credentials and data source to retrieve data.

 # Acknowledgements